joindin/joindin-api/howto/event_attending.md

 ## Mark this user as not attending an event.

-As an authenticated user, make a POST request (it doesn't need a body) to the ``attending_uri`` listed in the event representation.
+As an authenticated user, make a DELETE request (it doesn't need a body) to the ``attending_uri`` listed in the event representation.